Lhowa language: Phonology

 Lhowa is a verb-final language with a split-ergative case system and differential object marking (animate vs. inanimate).
 The ergative marker is also used for both instrumental and genitive case, and the accusative marker is used for both the dative and locative case.
 Lhowa exhibits five different ways to make causative constructions: labile verbs, suppletion, morphological changes, phonological changes, and periphrastic causatives.

-(Possible) consonant phonemesNagano, Yasuhiko.
-(1988).
-Preliminary notes on Glo-Skad (Mustang Tibetan).
-In Graham Thurgood and James A. Matisoff and David Bradley (eds.), Linguistics of the Sino-Tibetan Area: The state of the art papers presented to Paul K.~Benedict for his 71st birthday, 451–462.
-Canberra: Research School of Pacific and Asian Studies, Australian National University.